emiliozamorano15/arvato-udacity-capstone/README.md

 * Further exploration on data reduction could be possible.
 In this case the number of features is still high and some further analyses on this regard might be necessary.
 Alternatively, there is the possibility of applying feature selection techniques to reduce furthermore the number of features.
 * Class imbalance was addressed by using an oversampling approach with synthetic values (i.e. SMOTE).
 Alternate over- and undersampling approaches need to be evaluated to determine the best option to address this issue.
 * Regarding the algorithm selection, alternative algorithms need to be evaluated as, e.g., SVM, XGBoost, etc.

+This report is documented and publish in the following [Medium post](https://emiliozamoranodeacha.medium.com/customer-segmentation-report-for-arvato-financial-services-49a7f83da333)

 ## 3. Credits and Acknowledgements <a id='creadits'></a>